kluongni/MBB659Termproject/README.md

 In terminal enter:
 git clone https://github.com/kluongni/MBB659Termproject.git

-Then activate the conda environment with: conda env create --file environment.yml
+<p>Then activate the conda environment with:
+  conda env create --file environment.yml
   (press y when prompted)
-  conda activate termProject
+  conda activate termProject</p>

 Run the Snakemake file with:
 snakemake --cores * "results/annotatedVcf.vcf" will bring you to the end of the pipeline